amir20/dozzle/docs/guide/authentication.md

 # Setting Up Authentication

-Dozzle support two models of authentication.
-If you have already setup authentication behind a proxy then Dozzle can work out of the box by reading forwarded headers.
-If you do not currently have an authentication solution then Dozzle has a simple file based user management solution.
+Dozzle support two configurations for authentication.
+In the first configuration, you bring your own authentication method by protecting Dozzle through a proxy.
+Dozzle can read appropriate headers out of the box.

+If you do not have an authentication solution then Dozzle has a simple file based user management solution.
 Authentication providers are setup using `--auth-provider` flag.
+In both of these configurations, Dozzle will try to save user settings to disk.
+This data is written to `/data`.

 ## Forward Proxy